June 30, 2025

 Q2: When would you use Pub/Sub in a GCP data pipeline?

-A: Pub/Sub is ideal for real-time data streaming.
 For instance, I used Pub/Sub to ingest sensor data, which was then processed by Dataflow for transformations before storing it in BigTable.

 Q3: How does Cloud Data Fusion simplify data integration workflows in GCP?
 Can you provide a use case?